Box Car Racer (album): Composition and artwork

 Box Car Racer was inspired by and is partly a tribute to bands DeLonge credited as an influence, such as Quicksand, Fugazi, and Refused.
 Musically, it is not drastically different than Blink-182, though it puts more emphasis on "slower, heavier rhythms" instead of being fast-paced.
 Critics primarily labeled the album as pop punk, but with a few other genre categories being ascribed to the album.
-PopMatters describing the album as a "hardcore/emo/punk rock album" while also describing it as a pop punk album.
+PopMatters described the album as a "hardcore/emo/punk rock album" while also describing it as a pop punk album.
 USA Today labeled the album as power pop.
 The subject matter found on Box Car Racer explores the apocalypse, conspiracy theories, and Freemasonry.
 The album follows a central storyline, regarding an unnamed boy during the end of the world.

 Barker and DeLonge wrote the songs together.
 DeLonge would decide what key he would sing the song in, and Barker would mostly arrange the song, toying with its structure and tempo/time signature.
 As for his performance on the album, Barker considered it a "totally different approach to the drums ... there are, like, jazzy bridges. ...
 It's so much more open and roomy."
 The album's final song, "Instrumental", was removed on the cassette edition of the album and replaced with an instrumental version of "I Feel So".
 The album's artwork, described by Shooman, consists of "bleak burgundy brown and black silhouettes plus a graffiti-esque band logo."
 The hidden message "LNW 13 01 1" is printed on the CD insert, which are coordinates pointing to Manhattan, New York.
 Art direction for the album was headed by Tim Stedman, with Stedman and Marcos Orozco designing the package.
 Keegan Gibbs was responsible for the "Box Car Racer" logo, while Maxx Gramajo created the tag logo artwork.
 Scott Heisel of Punknews.org considered the album similar to Blink-182, describing it as "Blink 182 in drop D tuning".